 Month: The month should be specified in this format: the camel case.

 MONTH: The month should be specified in all capital letters

 WW: Week number of the year

-9 and 0: They are the numeric values that represent the number of digits specified and the leading zeroes in it respectively.
+9 and 0: The numeric values represent the number of digits specified and the leading zeroes, respectively.